 - They should be golden brown, remove to a platter covered with a paper towel and sprinkle with powdered sugar immediately.

 - Serve with hot chocolate.

-Recipe adapted from the book Popular Kitchen Mariana Bravo Walker
+Recipe adapted from the book Popular Kitchen by Mariana Bravo Walker